-During the time I wrote these pieces, much of central London was affected by the Crossrail development, and on occasion the routes were subject to complicated diversions.
+During the time I wrote many of these pieces, much of central London was affected by the Crossrail development, and on occasion the routes were subject to complicated diversions.
 And of course there have been changes – some better than others, with some parts of the city looking like a perpetual building site.

-And a couple of the journeys are a bit different, in that buses play a very minor part in them, and in one case aren’t mentioned at all.
+And a few of the journeys are a bit different, in that buses play a very minor part in them, and in one case aren’t mentioned at all.
 I never claimed that I was going to be consistent.

 Number 19 from Battersea Bridge (south side) to FInsbury Park.
 (Written by jenny Sheridan)